Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 will be stored.
 By default this is HTML although it can be changed to a programming language such as Java or C#, or a scripting language like Python.
 See the Options menu for details.
-The Source view also allows one to edit the script in it's raw form, including copy, cut and paste operations.
+The Source view also allows one to edit the script in its raw form, including copy, cut and paste operations.

 The Command, Target, and Value entry fields display the currently selected command along with its parameters (if any).
 These are entry fields where you